 Neuroscience majors are encouraged to gain first-hand experience with research through independent study.
 Students will carry out supervised neuroscience research by observing and participating in ongoing research in a laboratory environment.

-The program requires the student to spend 3-4 hours per credit per week of a 14-week semester in the lab – 1 credit equals 3-4 hours per week, 2 credits equal 6-8 hours, 3 credits 9 – 12 hours etc. Students may take a total of 8 independent study credits and no more than 4 per semester.
-Independent Study programs are offered in the Fall, Spring and both Summer semesters.
+The program requires the student to spend 3-4 hours per credit per week of a 14-week semester in the lab - 1 credit equals 3-4 hours per week, 2 credits equal 6-8 hours, 3 credits 9–12 hours, etc. Students may take a total of eight independent study credits and no more than four per semester.
+Independent study programs are offered in the fall, spring and both summer semesters.
 Any students who have a double major have the opportunity to complete two separate independent studies.

 Finding a Lab

-Independent Study is available in the laboratories of neuroscience faculty members at Temple University.
+Independent study is available in the laboratories of neuroscience faculty members at Temple.
 Independent study is very popular and students should start the process of finding a lab well in advance.

 In most cases, students start a year in advance.
 Once a lab has been identified as an area of interest, the student must contact that research faculty member to see about openings, requirements, start dates, etc. Each laboratory program is unique and has different academic requirements.
 Some students will be required to complete a final paper, some students will be responsible for a literature search and all students are encouraged to submit a poster for the spring or fall poster session.

 Registering for Independent Study

-In order to register for Independent Study, you will need a Special Course Approval form.
-These forms can be found on this website under student resources Special Course Form or they can be found at the Neuroscience Advising office in room 638 Weiss Hall.
+In order to register for independent study, you need a Special Course Approval form.
+This form can be found in the Neuroscience Advising office in room 638 Weiss Hall.